Artifacts of Numerical Integration in Learning Dynamical Systems: Numerical experiments

 \subsection{Neural ODE models for a damped nonlinear pendulum}

-We come back to study the nonlinear pendulum mentioned in the Introduction.
+We return to the study of the nonlinear pendulum mentioned in the Introduction.
 Even though the sampling rate is significantly higher than the Nyquist rate, we shall observe the striking differences in the \emph{amplitudes and phases of oscillations} in the fully resolved trajectories of the learned neural ODE models.

 We use the damped pendulum governed by